Finture/Flowee-BPMS-Docs/content/update/minor/719-to-720/_index.md

 For a complete list of new features and changes, check the [Spring Boot 3.0][boot30] and [Spring Boot 3.1][boot31] release notes.
 Have a look at the Spring Boot [update guide][boot30-guide] to migrate your applications from Spring Boot 2.7.

-The switch to the Jakarta namespace requires the Spring Boot Starter and other modules to now rely on Camunda 7 modules that are created for this purpose.
+The switch to the Jakarta namespace requires the Spring Boot Starter and other modules to now rely on Flowee BPMS modules that are created for this purpose.
 For example, if you want to build a custom webjar, keep the following changes in mind:

 * `camunda-webapp-webjar` depends on `camunda-webapp-jakarta` for building the Spring Boot webjar.